 Friday Fact: Workflow and Trigger expressions can help monitor your Logic Apps.

 Indeed, simplicity often proves to be the most effective approach.
-This holds true, particularly in the context of using the workflow expression alongside the trigger expression.
+For that reason, this principle applies perfectly when combining the workflow expression with the trigger expression.

 To exemplify this, we created a simple Logic App that starts with: